What’s Under The Pier?

 IT ALL STARTED With the sponge gardens...

-Under The Pier is an Arc and Artecology event.
+Under The Pier is the UK’s most unusual rockpooling event run by the team at Arc and Artecology.
 It began in Ryde, where each year it focuses on the town’s best-known landmark, the iconic Ryde Pier, easy to find, easy to enjoy, for all ages, and above all a celebration of something unique.
+2019 will be our 6th Under The Pier and our first in our new Biosphere Reserve!!!

-Arc and Artecology are environmental companies, based in the Bay not far from Sandown Pier on the Isle of Wight.
-Arc works to bring ecology to the heart of development, shaping better places for people and wildlife, while Artecology is all about bringing biodiversity to the built environment from sea walls to cities through bioactive sculpture and ornament.
-It combines design and manufacture, with an industry and university research network and always with public outreach and community regeneration.
+Arc and Artecology are the Isle of Wight’s leading environmental consultancies, based by the sea in Sandown Bay.
+Arc works to bring ecology to the heart of development, while Artecology is all about bringing biodiversity to the built environment from sea walls to cities through bioactive sculpture and ornament.
+All our work is aimed at ‘Shaping Better Places’ for people and wildlife, and our output includes, masterplanning, design and manufacture, with an industry and university research network and always with public outreach and community regeneration.

 At the heart of all we do is helping the people to see things in new, interesting and useful ways, equally important in a successful masterplan or a truly engaging public project.
 Reinterpreting the things or places we take for granted, revealing the lifelong inspiration and science of nature and giving people new ways to connect with it is what Under The Pier is all about.